 Here’s where SaiSai radishes shine.
 The harvest window is longer because the stems and leaves don’t grow those hairy, prickly things that other radishes do.

-Also, the color on the stems just gets brighter red the longer they grow.
+Also, the color of the stems gets brighter red the longer they grow.

-But like any microgreen, you have to choose when to harvest your microgreens based on taste.
+But like any microgreen, you must choose when to harvest your microgreens based on taste.

 For instance, some people like kale after the true leaf forms.
 We would rather eat them before that stage.

-The first time you grow any microgreen, leave some to grow older and see if you enjoy the taste and texture.
+The first time you grow any microgreen, leave some to age and see if you enjoy the taste and texture.

 Available Radish Seeds

-Below are the radish seeds we have available for sale in the Home Microgreens Store.
+We have many radish varieties available for sale in the Home Microgreens Store.